Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We are all getting tired of cereal and oatmeal.
 Does anyone have any yummy, easy, and simple breakfast ideas to spice things up a bit?

 I make egg "McMuffins" at home.
 With a microwave egg cooker (found at Walmart) cook egg, topped with a couple of slices of thinly sliced ham for one minute.
 While cooking, toast the English Muffin.
 Fold the corners of a slice of American Cheese into a small square and place on top of one half of muffin.
-When egg is done, place it on top of cheese, and put the other half of the muffin.
-Can be wrapped for an easy on-the-run meal.

 I also make breakfast burritos.
 Scramble eggs, add cheese, salsa, bacon pieces, ham, whatever your kids like!
 Wrap it all up in a flour tortilla, and again, an easy on-the-go meal!